skyzyx/dgr/README.md

 ## Use-case

 My specific use-case is using [Terragrunt] to break apart monolithic [Terraform] into smaller, discrete _units_.
-(There's no need for an update to a Lambda function to execute the same monolithic Terraform as what powers by database.)
+(There's no need for an update to a Lambda function to execute the same monolithic Terraform as what powers my database.)
 These _units_ can [depend on each other](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/), and Terragrunt knows how to track that.

 By running `terragrunt graph-dependencies`, you can Graphviz (DOT) data which looks something like this: